 Besides de-stressing yourself, which is indeed a fact, traveling can also improve your health and help you learn a new language, but the importance of traveling goes far beyond that.
 It completely changes the way you see the world and interacts with other people and the environment, and this by itself is already a good reason why it’s important to travel the world.

-If you manage to take the best of your travels, you will see that they can become valuable experiences not only of fun but also of learning.
-Thinking about that, I have compiled a list of reasons why traveling is important and the benefits of traveling in our lives.
+If you manage to take the best out of your travels, you will see that they can become valuable experiences not only for fun but also for learning.
+Thinking about that, I have compiled a list of reasons why travel is important and the benefits of traveling in our lives.